ambistudio/react-native-spacer/readme.md

 | Property Name | Type     | Default Value | Definition |
 | ------------- | -------- | ------------- |----------- |
 | spaceMargin   |  number  | 10            | A distance of component above thekeyboard when it has shown |

+Feel free to have any question, file an issue, or contributing to the module.